suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 # Extension Commands

 The following table defines the semantics of the commands defined in this specification in the same way as in the Abstract Machine Description, Section 6.4, of {{I-D.ietf-suit-manifest}}.

+All commands defined in this specification are OPTIONAL to implement.
+A Recipient that encounters a command it does not implement MUST reject the manifest as defined in {{I-D.ietf-suit-manifest}} Section 8.4.2, ensuring that update behaviour is never ambiguous.

 | Command Name | CDDL Identifier | Semantic of the Operation
 |------|---|----